Happydeath97/Path-finder/README.md

 # Path-finder

-Its path finder app where you can draw your own maze and then see how algorytmus looking for the shortest way and also you can see the shortest way.
+Its path finder app where you can draw your own maze and then see how algorytmus looking for the shortest way.

 left mouse draw a way
 right mouse undo